 Amethyst geodes are underground structures found anywhere below Y level 70, but sometimes they occur on the surface.
 Beaches in Minecraft are great for finding exposed geodes on the surface because they are usually around the same height.

-Amethyst geodes are not very rare, and each piece has a 1/53 chance of forming a geode.
+Amethyst geodes are rare, and each piece has a 1/53 chance of forming a geode.
 Since these geodes spawn between Y levels 0 and 70.
 Players mining at this level has a good chance of finding them.

 Along with mineshafts, geodes also underlie caves in Minecraft worlds that may change with the arrival of Caves & Cliffs.
 Update Part 2, but for now, exploring caves is one of the easiest ways to find geodes.
 As geodes spawn below Y level 70, players should look inside the caves at this height.